s-bhagwat/ISRO-tool/readme.md

 - [Creating build in your pc](#installation) – How to create a local build of the application.

-AstroSat Visualizer works on all operation systems.
+AstroSat Visualizer works on all operating systems.

 ## Prerequisites